Spanish passport: Visa requirements map

-As of November 2024, Spanish passport holders had visa-free or visa-on-arrival access to 192 (compared to 195 as the most) countries and territories, placing the ordinary Spanish passport in the second-ranking group according to the number of destinations that their holders can access without a prior visa.
+As of 3 February 2026, Spanish passport holders had visa-free or visa-on-arrival access to 185 (compared to 192 as the most) countries and territories, placing the ordinary Spanish passport in the fourth ranking group according to the number of destinations that their holders can access without a prior visa.

 Spanish citizens can live and work in any country within the EU due to the right of free movement and residence granted in Article 21 of the EU Treaty.